-Consumer Products & Services Member: We have different solution based on the portfolio: CARMS, SAP, and Oracle.
+Consumer Products & Services Member: We have a different solution based on the portfolio: CARMS, SAP, and Oracle.
 For workflow, we also have a combo: Specialized 3rd party solution, SAP, and Oracle.

 Computers & Electronics Member: We use the SAP bolt-on application FSCM (Financial Supply Chain Module) for Collections.

-Real Estate & Construction Member: We have both SAP & JDE, depending on product line.
+Real Estate & Construction Member: We have both SAP & JDE, depending on the product line.
 Our 3rd-party solution is GetPaid.